python-arq/arq/README.rst

 |Build Status| |Coverage| |pypi| |license|

-Job queues in python with asyncio, redis and msgpack.
+Job queues in python with asyncio and redis.

 See `documentation`_ for more details.